Trails in the Panthertown Valley Trailhead Area

 USGS/USFS Number: 474

 This is the main trail through the valley which stretches from the Cold Mountain entrance to the Salt Rock entrance.
 Portions of this trail are open to horses and/or bikes.
 It passes near many of the main attractions within the valley, so many loop hikes will utilize it.
 The surface is generally gravel or dirt/doubletrack, with some lengths near Panthertown Creek that are sandy.
-Being an old road, grades are generally gentle to moderate.
+Being an old road (with the exception of the stretch leading North from the Cold Mountain parking area), grades are generally gentle to moderate.

 USGS/USFS Number: 451